 The Obi-Wan: Kurik is one of these.
 He's older than Sparhawk, more skilled than basically all the Church Knights, and the heroes defer to him more often than not.
 And then he dies.
 He comes back in spirit a couple of times, whenever Aphrael takes the knights to the ocean cliff where they throw away and retrieve Bhelliom.
-Sparhawk has black spots appear in front of his eyes because he forgets to breathe.
-Kurik: "Idiot."
+During the retrieval Sparhawk has black spots appear in front of his eyes because he forgets to breathe.
+Kurik bashes him on the shoulder and calls him an idiot.
 Cracking put down from a dead guy!

 Obstructive Bureaucrat: The government of the Tamuli in regard to their 'absolute power' Emperor.
 He comments that he has to look out the window to get an accurate weather report.

 From The Tamuli, "This is Prince Sparhawk, the man who destroyed the Elder God Azash, and you've just insulted his wife."
-The listener reacts appropriately...running for his life.
+The listener reacts appropriately... by running for his life.

 Sephrenia's reaction when Sparhawk suggests killing Azash.

 Old Retainer: Kurik, who has been Sparhawk's squire for all of Sparhawk's life, and has repeatedly turned down knighthood in spite of kicking knightly arse on a regular basis in favour of remaining a squire.
 Sparhawk comments that Kurik is as much a part of him as his hands.

 OOC Is Serious Business: In The Shining Ones, Sephrenia, who has been established as largely non-violent, begins to spout racial hatred toward the Delphae and pretty much begs the others to kill them.
 Turns out she thinks they killed her family.